Tax Principles & Strategy

 The overall aim of the Group’s tax strategy is to support the Groups business operations by ensuring a sustainable tax rate, mitigating tax risks in a timely and cost efficient way and complying with tax legislation in the jurisdictions in which the Group operates.
 The Group applies a conservative approach to tax and seeks to comply with the OECD Transfer Pricing guidelines, which should ensure that profits are taxed where value is created and business risks are managed.

-The TT Group is present in many countries and by its presence contributes to Government and the wider society through various taxes and charges such as corporate income taxes, duties, payroll taxes and also indirectly through VAT and sales taxes levied on goods sold to customers.
+The TT Group is present in many countries and by its presence contributes to Government and the wider society directly via various taxes and charges such as corporate income taxes, duties, payroll taxes and also indirectly through employment taxes withheld or VAT and sales taxes levied on goods sold to customers.

 Total tax level for TT Electronics